mbrethes/gif2c/README.md

 The files must use 5 indexed colors.
 Colors 0 - 3 correspond to 100% - 75% - 50% - 25% lit, and colors afterwards correspond to 0% lit.

+The tool converts a single image or images into one, or several, C data structures representing 1 or several frames of an animation.

+If you create an animation that contains several times exactly the same frame, the tool will optimize that.

+At this point, the tool does not know how to handle GIF animations: you must make a flat GIF with all your frames, and specify height or width from which to cut your animation.

 ## License

 This program is (c) 2018-2022 by Mathieu Brèthes.
 It is based on public domain code by [xiongyihui](https://gist.github.com/xiongyihui/1106c5755a966753ba2f02e827879aed).